What is Gynecomastia?

 The question of whether surgery can fix a patient’s condition involves ruling some things out.
 If a man’s enlarged breasts are due to weight gain, the first step is to lose the weight and see if the condition persists.
-Heavy drinkers and marijuana users also aren’t candidates for surgery, as their breast enlargement comes from their lifestyle choices.
+Heavy drinkers, steroid users and marijuana users also aren’t candidates for surgery, as their breast enlargement comes from their lifestyle choices.

 Dr. Frank can diagnose when true gynecomastia is to blame.
 He will feel for a firm, rubbery mass underneath the nipple area.
 The size of this mass is usually less than two inches in diameter.
 It will often be sensitive to applied pressure.
 It is important that the patient still has good elasticity in his chest skin, so that it can tighten down over his slimmer contour after surgery.

 There isn’t any specific preparation necessary for this procedure with Dr. Frank.
 You’ll need to stop taking any anti-inflammatory medications or aspirin & herbal supplements, as these can lead to increased bleeding and subsequent bruising.
 You’ll need to stop smoking for four weeks or more prior and after your surgery.
 The preparation is the same as for any surgical procedure.